TCO Optimizer

 Usage by priority

-Shows how ingested data is distributed across TCO priorities.
-For each priority, you can see how many units are consumed by each data type, such as logs and traces, and how this contributes to your total daily quota.
+Shows how ingested data is distributed across priorities.
+For each priority, you can see how many units are consumed by each data type and how this contributes to your total daily quota.

 Units per pillar

-Shows unit consumption per observability pillar, broken down by TCO priority.
-This view helps you understand which pillars contribute most to your usage within each pipeline.
+Shows unit consumption per observability pillar, broken down by priority.

 Use the Usage overview to quickly assess quota consumption, validate the impact of your TCO policies, and identify opportunities for further cost optimization.